 - Qualitative Responses

-Our Learning Analytics Research Study data shows there isn’t one analysis type that has significantly more report views than the rest when it comes to Advanced Evaluation.
+Our Learning Analytics Research Study data shows there isn’t one analysis type with significantly more report views than the rest regarding advanced evaluation.

 1) Chain of Evidence

 The term chain of evidence relates to the idea of showing the training's impact on business performance by tracking evidence of the chain of events—ranging from the learning experience and knowledge gained to improved performance and business impact.